kyeser/bibliographies/death-stranding-references.md

 ———, ed.
 2008. *From Pac-Man to Pop Music: Interactive Audio in Games and New Media*.
 Aldershot: Ashgate.

+Cumming, Naomi.
+2000. *The Sonic Self: Musical Subjectivity and Signification*.
+Bloomington, IN: Indiana University Press.

 Donnelly, K. J. 2005. *The Spectre of Sound: Music in Film and Television*.
 London: British Film Institute.

 Fadeley, James.
 2020. “[*Death Stranding*, An In-Depth Analysis](https://tbirdstudios.com/game-reviews/death-stranding-an-in-depth-analysis/).” *Thunderbird Studios*, March 12, 2020.